ArthurlikesBaguette/Disco-Lights/README.md

-# Disco-Lights
+# Useless Stuff
-Boredom
+Boredom!

 How to use:

-Unzip  the .zip file and then simply run the .exe file
+Unzip  the certain .zip file and then simply run the .exe file